 Carefully selected standard and functional establishment rules to protect employers and employees from legal claims.
 Proper establishment regulations and guidelines to make certain their work environment is orderly and positive.

 Some establishments entrust their employees with more duties and responsibilities then those required by law but all employees have the right to work in French.

 The leaders of small product or service establishments of 2 to 50 employees are usually managers or owners.
 An administration manager who is often in charge of all administrative services including recruiting employees, interviewing and hiring.

 In this type of establishment businesses, job descriptions are not always written or specific and new employees are expected to be versatile in their functions.

 In average establishment businesses of 50 to 300 employees, management is usually under the responsibility of several administrative managers in charge of either administration, accounting, marketing, production or sales, but not necessarily of human resources.

-In many situations, job seekers can contact their preferred area manager, that is the administrative manager responsible for recruiting employees in the department that may or may not require your services and for which you think you may qualify.
+In many situations, job seekers can contact their preferred area manager, that is the administrative manager responsible for recruiting new employees in the department that may or may not require your services and for which you think you qualify.